Chasing shadows with Gottesman-Kitaev-Preskill codes: Further related work

-It is a valid question to ask whether such an involved procedure really is necessary to design a shadow protocol for observables on a CV system.
+It is a valid question to ask whether involved procedures as designed in this work really are necessary to design a shadow protocol for observables on a CV system.
 Many alternative strategies seem equally valid, in particular through alternative means to regularize the Hilbert space to an effectively finite-dimensional system.
 This is the approach that has been taken by Iosue et al. and Ghandari et al.\ in refs.~\cite{iosue2022continuousvariable, gandhari2022continuousvariable}.
 A related technical ingredient to draw random unitaries on a CV Hilbert space is also presented in ref.~\cite{Zhong2023information}.
 The interesting observation to be taken away from this section is that it is in fact possible to interpolate between \textit{logical} shadow tomography of a discrete quantum system embedded in a CV Hilbert space and \textit{physical} shadow tomography applied to the full CV Hilbert space.
 The bounds derived in this section explain exactly the cost of this interpolation.
 This property appears to be special to GKP codes and is implied by the fact that the group algebra of displacement operators defining the GKP stabilizer group together by their real powers form a complete operator basis for the CV Hilbert space and the existence of a Haar measure over the possible codes.
 These are properties not shared by other bosonic quantum error correcting codes that we know of where such a interpolation does not seem to be possible.
 Note that in ref.~\cite{CVLearning} an information theoretic bound for learning CV quantum states has been derived, which we recall.

 \begin{them}[Obstructions against general quantum state tomography \cite{CVLearning}] Let $\rho$ be an unknown quantum state on $n$ bosonic modes satisfying an energy constraint $\Tr(\hat N\rho) \leq n \overline{N}$ for some absolute constant $\overline{N}$.
 Then the number of copies of $\rho$ required to perform quantum state tomography with precision $\varepsilon$ in trace distance has to scale at least as $(\Theta (\overline{N}/\varepsilon))^{2n}$. \end{them}